 My expert recommendation is to run the pool for a few hours during the day and a few hours at night.
 However, if you plan to shock your pool, leave the circulation for nighttime as you will need to run the pool pump for 8 -10 hours after shocking.

 We partner with HomeAdvisor to help you find the best swimming pool maintenance and cleaning services in your area.
 Compare quotes for free from fully vetted pool professionals.

 How Pump Types Affect When To Run Your Pool Pump

 The length of time it takes to operate a pool pump is not only dependent on non-peak utility hours or time of the day; it also depends on the type of pump you use.

 Single, Dual, or Variable Speed Pool Pump

-If your pool pump is single-speed, we suggest upgrading to a dual-speed at the very least.
+If your pool pump is single-speed, I suggest upgrading to a dual-speed at the very least.
 Your turnover and efficiency will increase.
 In some states like Arizona and California, authorities ban the installation of new single-speed pool pumps despite their electricity-saving ability and efficiency.

 They are usually more expensive, but they’re an excellent long-term investment for your pool’s maintenance and efficiency.

-Knowing how long to operate your pool pump per day is critical in maintaining a crystal-clear pool and saving money, especially if you have an older single-speed pump.
+Knowing how long to operate your pool pump every day is critical in maintaining a crystal-clear pool and saving money, especially if you have an older single-speed pump.
 Make sure that all of the water in your pool passes into the filter at least once a day to keep it clean.

 If you’ve been running your pool pump 24 hours a day throughout the week, now’s the time to reassess and adjust how long you run the pump.
 If you stick to the recommended run time and are still having issues with the water quality, you might have some other issues that you need to address.